-If it's OK, you can start using it from tray icon or through a terminal.
+If it's OK, you can start using it from the tray icon or through a terminal.

-You should see intel icon in your tray (optimus-manager boots to Intel session by default, it can be changed).
-You can right-click it to access to switch and options.
+You should see the intel icon in your tray (optimus-manager boots to Intel session by default, it can be changed).
+You can right-click it to access switch and options.

-However, it’s possible that something went wrong and it won’t boot into graphical session so it’s vital you have a backup.
-At this point you can log into tty and either restore from backup, undo changes you just made or try to fix whatever problem occurred.
+However, it’s possible that something went wrong and it won’t boot into the graphical session so it’s vital you have a backup.
+At this point, you can log into tty and either restore from backup, undo changes you just made or try to fix whatever problem occurred.

 9. Nvidia-435 driver series or newer ones

-So far the optimus-manager is compatible with them but since those drivers are not perfect, you still may need to have intel mode for the best energy efficience so even when nvidia driver offers discrete GPU off-loading, the technology is not perfect and the ability to run sessions with intel or nvidia mode is still very beneficial.
+So far the optimus-manager is compatible with them but since those drivers are not perfect, you still may need to have intel mode for the best energy efficiency so even when Nvidia driver offers discrete GPU off-loading, the technology is not perfect and the ability to run sessions with intel or Nvidia mode is still very beneficial.